-Every one knows someone with hay fever.
+Everyone knows someone with hay fever.
 Airborne pollens, molds, dust particles, etc. are inhaled and soon the sneezing and sniffling begins.
-A simple way to think of atopy for pets would be simply saying that the airborne allergen is inhaled but instead of sneezing and sniffling, the pet gets itchy skin.
-In fact, this was what we thought was happening for many years but the situation turns out to be more complicated.
-Airborne pollens, molds, dust particles, etc. gain entry to the skin through a defective skin barrier, and from there their proteins are presented to the immune system.
-Cells of inflammation migrate back to the skin and soon the itching and scratching begins.
-The allergens come from the air but the itch is found in the skin.
+A simple way to think of atopy for pets would be saying that the airborne allergen is inhaled by the pet but instead of sneezing and sniffling, the pet gets itchy skin.
+In fact, this was what we thought was happening for many years, but the situation turns out more complicated.

 Airborne particles (pollen, dander, etc.) are harmless to someone who is not allergic to them.
 Allergy develops in individuals who are genetically programmed to do so.

 Breeds predisposed to develop atopy include: Dalmatian, Golden retriever, West Highland white terrier, Shar Pei, Labrador retriever, Cairn terrier, Lhasa Apso, Shih Tzu, Boxer, and Pug.

 There are many reasons for pets to itch: parasites, allergy to flea bites, food allergy, secondary infection and the list goes on.